 Sample craft ales paired with flame-kissed barbecue meats at the Hunter Valley town of Pokolbin.
 The two-day festival features the Australasian Barbecue Alliance Championship, beer masterclasses, a steak cook-off, displays and demonstrations.at , in the

 As the mercury drops, visit the Snowy Mountains during May for the Batlow CiderFest, when colourful stalls take over most of the town’s main street to celebrate the end of the apple harvest.
 Taste boutique ciders and explore orchards further afield as part of the program.

 Expect everything from under-the-radar wineries to tipples that suit everyone’s taste at August’s Blue Mountains and Central West NSW.
-The two-day event held at in Katoomba features dozens of winemakers, with opportunities to taste drops that you’d normally only find at cellar doors.
+The two-day event held at The Carrington in Katoomba features dozens of winemakers, with opportunities to taste drops that you’d normally only find at cellar doors.
 Don’t miss the wine-fuelled degustation dinner the eve before festivities commence., which showcases vineyards from the

 The all-encompassing Mudgee Wine & Food Month every September/October features a diverse range of events including live music, tastings, lunches, dinners and tours.
 The festival is a chance to follow one of the many food and drink trails across the region, sampling local wines, beers and spirits that have been expertly paired with regionally inspired small plates.

 The rolling hills around Orange, the gateway to Country NSW, are famed for producing many of the cool-climate wines that will be on show during the two-week every October.
 The program includes a mind-boggling list of experiences, not in the least the and , highlighting local producers in surrounding villages.